Zukzuk/syncnite/README.md

 - Displays real-time progress and logs from the server

 ### Workflow
-1. Start your Syncnite server
+1. Start your InterLinked server
 2. Create an Admin account through the web UI
 3. Download `latest.pext` from the web UI
 4. Install the extension in Playnite